 With every decision we make, we ask ourselves have we done everything we can to put money back into the local economy?

 Many small farmers live at or below the poverty line.
 They struggle to grow their business and face marketing and distribution challenges.
 We've connected with some of the area's most talented and vulnerable growers and committed to annual produce purchases from these small, minority-owned farms throughout the Midlands.

-Instead of using a national partner for our linen service, we made the investment to buy the inventory and partner with a local laundry service employing members of the homeless community working their way into permanent housing.
+Instead of using a national partner for our linen service, we made the investment to purchase the inventory and partner with a local laundry service employing members of the homeless community working their way into permanent housing.

 We've also partnered with a local woodworking expert to host carpentry classes for those looking to explore the trade as a career.
-Instead of purchasing furniture from a large pre-fab company, we opt to employ these students whenever possible for tables, chairs, shelving, and other decor for our restaurants.
+Instead of purchasing furniture from a large prefab company, we opt to employ these students whenever possible for tables, chairs, shelving, and other decor for our restaurants.

 Shape Financial Futures

 We understand the importance of establishing and maintaining good credit is to thrive in today's economy.
 Through a partnership with Wells Fargo, we're helping our employees open no-fee checking and savings accounts, as well as educating them on the best practices for managing their money!

 Our partners at Wells Fargo offer our team members financial management training as well as programming on the importance of building good credit.